turnerlabs/looker_stack_docker/README.md

 1. Install Docker for Mac. https://docs.docker.com/docker-for-mac/install/

-2. Modify Docker for Mac settings to work more optimally with airflow.
+2. Modify Docker for Mac settings to work more optimally with Looker.
     * Open up the preferences menu item on Docker for the Mac and modify each tab to look similar to this.

 ![General](./images/docker1.png?raw=true)